analogdevicesinc/ai8x-training/README.md

 ## Model Training and Quantization

 The main training software is `train.py`.
-It drives the training aspects including model creation, checkpointing, model save, and status display (see `--help` for the many supported options, and the `train_*.sh` scripts for example usage).
+It drives the training aspects including model creation, checkpointing, model save, and status display (see `--help` for the many supported options, and the `scripts/train_*.sh` scripts for example usage).

 The `ai84net.py` and `ai85net.py` files contain models that fit into AI84’s weight memory.
 These models rely on the MAX78000/MAX78002 hardware operators that are defined in `ai8x.py`.

-To train the FP32 model for MNIST on MAX78000, run `train_mnist.sh` in the `ai8x-training` project.
+To train the FP32 model for MNIST on MAX78000, run `scripts/train_mnist.sh` from the `ai8x-training` project.
 This script will place checkpoint files into the log directory.
 Training makes use of the Distiller framework, but the `train.py` software has been modified slightly to improve it and add some MAX78000/MAX78002 specifics.

 ### Command Line Arguments